Skip to Content

 docker run -d -p 3333:3333 hellocoop/mockin:latest

 If you are running Mockin with docker-compose or Kubernetes, you will need to set the environment variables for the Mockin service to the hostname the service is running at, and similarly will need to configure your app to redirect to that service when the the [ ō Continue with Hellō ] button is pressed.
-See https://github.com/hellocoop/packages/tree/main/tests (opens in a new tab) for a docker-compose example using Playwright.
+See https://github.com/hellocoop/packages-js/tree/main/express/tests for a docker-compose example using Playwright.

 Playing with Mockin